-Reasons to Short Sale Over a Foreclosure
+Reasons to Choose a Short Sale Over a Foreclosure

 Why Agents Recommend Short Sales

 You'll hear the myth over and over: "Short sales protect credit."
 That's only partially true.
 Your credit will tank if you fall behind on your payments.
-Experts say agents who repeat that mantra without clarification do so out of ignorance or self interest, take your pick.
+Experts say agents who repeat that mantra without clarification do so out of ignorance or self-interest, take your pick.

 - Agents don't get paid if the seller loses the home to the bank by going all the way through foreclosure.